 It was the words in the Gospels of the supposed founder of their faith, Jesus Christ, which told Christians they could not lend money at interest, thus taking away any motivation for Christians to lend money or to open banks, which must charge interest to survive as a viable institution.
 All businesses have to make money to survive, and money lending and banking is no exception.
 Since people needed money, and Christians couldn’t do the job by virtue of religious restrictions, the Jews filled the void, then were blamed later by Christians for “usury,” or charging unfair and exorbitant fees for lending money.
 Of course, the Catholic Church at the same time, had no problem selling indulgences, or the remission of God’s punishment for sins to other gullible Christians in exchange for the Church’s arbitrarily stated fee, without recognizing the utter hypocrisy in persecuting Jews for usury while themselves selling an outright fraud.
 At least the Jews had something tangible and real to offer in exchange for a fee, which at least gave interest charges an honest basis.
 Christians were also taught by their own scriptures and again by Christianity’s supposed founder Jesus Christ, to accept being poor, to sell all they have for the Kingdom of God, preaching the virtues of poverty, a sentiment reinforced by the Apostle Paul in the New Testament, and then when Christians realized a life of poverty wasn’t so much fun after all, again blamed the Jews for having what they did not have as a result of religious differences, all the while ignoring the tenth commandment to not covet thy neighbor’s goods.
 Yet rather than question their own scripture, or think critically about what was actually taking place, Christians instead blamed the Jews, making them out to be convenient scapegoats for these apparent “inequities” Christians themselves helped bring on.

-Again, what tends to be lost is all of this absurd, racist, antisemitic belief in each of these areas areas of life, including economics and culture is the fact that its origins come back to religion, and particularly Christianity itself, as will be explored in more depth in this chapter.
+Again, what tends to be lost is all of this absurd, racist, antisemitic belief in each of these areas areas of life, including economics and culture is the fact that its origins come back to religion, and particularly Christianity itself, as will be explored in more depth later on in this chapter.
 Modern antisemitism is in large part the result of how Christians segregated Jews from mainstream society since they refused to accept Jesus Christ as Lord and Savior, just as they refused to worship Caesar under Roman rule, as stated previously.
 In a nutshell, the Christians blamed Jews for taking advantage of a situation the Christians themselves had created by segregating Jews for religious reasons.
-While Jews do tend to separate themselves from society on matters of religion, they do not start wars to coerce others to convert to their faith, and would in fact rather be left alone to live and practice their faith in peace, while still being able to partake in mainstream society in other ways at the same time, such as in business.
+While Jews do tend to separate themselves from society on matters of religion, they do not start wars to coerce others to convert to their faith, and would in fact rather be left alone to live and practice their faith in peace, while still being able to partake in mainstream society in other ways at the same time, such as in the arts and in business.
 However, the conquering Christians would not allow Jews or anyone else to “live and let live,” because their faith tells its followers, in the words of Jesus himself to “make disciples of all nations” because if not, those unconverted poor souls are doomed to Hell.
 It is quite sobering to see the shocking parallels between Roman conquest and the charge by Jesus to “make disciples of all nations.”
 While these words are often interpreted within a loving context, they are actually words of conquest and domination.
 The Crusades and the Holy Inquisition, in which people were terrorized and coerced into “converting” to Christianity, were just more manifestations of this conquest mentality by the Catholic Church – yet more signs of its Roman origins.
 It is amazing what evils we can and will justify in the name of a so-called “just” and “holy” God.
-It shows that whether it is Nazism, fascism, racism, manifest destiny, or Christianity, they all have the same insidious goal of being “united” under “one God” – whether that “god” be a nation, a race, a religion, or any other ideology manufactured by our egotistical self-interests.
+It goes to show that whether it is Nazism, fascism, racism, manifest destiny, or Christianity, they all have the same insidious goal of being “united” under “one God” – whether that “god” be a nation, a race, a religion, or any other ideology manufactured by our egotistical self-interests.

 This theory of Roman complicity in the invention of a new god to undermine the radical messianic Jewish movement makes more sense to me than any other explanation I have heard for the origins of Christianity, because it has the fewest holes than any other theory I have heard, while at the same time, too many of the pieces of this puzzle fit together for this theory not to be at least partially true in light of some known facts about Christianity.